Mak2006/graph-nosql-labs/Cassandra Concepts.md

 	6. SU3 - Friend list

 What are the dependencies?
 We focus on the secondary use cases first.
+SU4 is dependent on SU1 or SU2.
-SU1 or SU4 is
+SU1 is most common use case.

+What is the data required for each use case.
+SU1 - LOGIN - USER NAME , PASSWORD , retrieve.

 ## C* rdbms differences
 ```markdown